fatihaydin9/marvins/README.md

 ```

 ### Installiation
-You can install globally Marvins by using npm commands:
+You can install globally Marvins by using npm package manager:

 ```
 npm i -g marvins